 The story is well known, an abandoned and partially ruined complex is turned into a garden (“Kert”) with many spaces to explore and hang out.
 The decoration is added to by the people who come by, which is why it is covered in grafitti and personal messages, and ancient, repurposed furnishings.

 Some of the ‘décor’ is entirely incidental, such as the giant chimney stack visible from the yard, which helps cement Szimpla as an iconic venue.

-Be sure to try Szimpla during the day where there is an entirely different pace and more personal space to explore the complex – and it is a complex.
+Be sure to try Szimpla during the day where there is an entirely different pace and more personal space to explore the complex and all it has to offer.

 10. Café De Dokter – Amsterdam

-Unlike a few further up this list, De Dokter has the history to back-up the decoration.
+Het Doktertje has history to back-up its old-time decoration.
 Having been run as a pub for over 220 years, it acquired the name De Dokter due to the surgeon who owned and run it, which has stuck every since.

 They claim it is the smallest bar in Amsterdam and you wouldn’t argue against that being true.
 Access to the toilets generally involves having to crowd surf towards a thin metal spiral staircase.

 The décor in De Doktor is really its own living history.
 Shelves of old gin and medicine bottles, cobweb-strewn lamp lights and a venerable bar area (staffed by a similarly venerable gentleman).
 Even the music is changed via the fellow changing vinyl records.